joaGomez/Football-Game-Simulation/README.md

 The updates will be written the following: 0.0.0 -> This refers to global update, branch, version.

 # Classes
+Levels                      Class name
-                          - Team
+1.                          - Team
-                          - Player
+2.                          - Player
-    - Defender          - Goalkeeper             - Attacker
+3.    - Defender          - Goalkeeper             - Attacker